 We all know a few golfers that just can’t stop golfing.
 They get up early and tee off at 7.00 o’clock – and probably even earlier if allowed by the caddymaster – play 18 holes, have lunch and will start all over again.
-We have quite a few of Leadingcourses Ambassadors and they probably all qualify as a golf nut.
-On their latest trip to Sicily these guys managed to squeeze in a few rounds extra, even with a 18 holes round already planned on all days including travelling.
-You just have to have respect for those type of golfers.
-Most of my friends will get some motivational problems after hole 14 or 15 and will be thinking which beer or which tapa to order on the terrace.
+We have quite a few Leadingcourses Ambassadors and they probably all qualify as golf nuts.
+On a trip to Sicily, these guys managed to squeeze in a few rounds extra, even with an 18 hole round already planned everyday (including travelling).
+You just have to admire these types of golfers.
+Most of my friends will get some motivational problems after hole 14 or 15 and will be thinking which beer or which tapas to order on the terrace.
 But not everyone is equally affected by the golf drug 😉

-If you are also a real golf nut that just can’t stop playing, then here is a list of golf clubs to go to!
+If you are also a real golf nut that just can’t stop playing, then here is a list of golf clubs to go to in Europe!

 1St.
 Andrews Links – 117 holes (Scotland)